Encyclopaedia

 Water Quality: Adapts well to both weakly acidic and neutral waters (pH 6.0-7.5), but is uncompromising on bottom hygiene.
 Accumulation of detritus and nitrates causes bacterial infections to the long sensory barbels.

-Aquarium Reproduction: Achieved with drastic cold water changes that simulate the onset of the wet season.
+Aquarium Breeding: Achieved with drastic cold water changes that simulate the onset of the wet season.
 The female lays very large, adhesive eggs on the leaves of strong plants or on the glass, in areas with strong current.

 Risks and Diseases: Vulnerable to barbel wear caused by sharp gravel bottoms.
 Copper compounds and anti-snail medications can quickly prove lethal given their scale-less anatomy.